Andycko/Linked-Lists/README.md

 #### This is my simple implementation of Linked Lists data structure in python.

-To use just add this import to your file `from linked_list import LinkedList` and you can start using the data-structure.
+To use just add this import to your file `from linked_list import LinkedList` and place the linked_list package to the folder where you have your python src.

 **Methods**:
 * get_size() - returns size of the linked list